apptools-lab/AppWorks/.github/CONTRIBUTING.md

 # Contributing Guide

 Hi!
-I’m really excited that you are interested in contributing to Iceworks.
+I’m really excited that you are interested in contributing to AppWorks.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ## Develop Guidelines